Why Most Small Business Brands Look Cheap (And How to Fix It)

 Why Minimalism Feels Expensive

-Minimalist branding often feels premium because it communicates:
+Minimalist branding often feels expensive because it shows:

 control